vranki/hemppa/README.md

 Run the bot on *local* machine as OAuth2 wants to open localhost url in your browser.
 I haven't found out an easy way to do this on server.

+There is a empty credentials.json file in the bot directory.
+Replace it with yours.
 When credentials.json is present, you must authenticate the bot to access calendar.
 There will be a link in console like this:

 ``` text
 Please visit this URL to authorize this application: https://accounts.google.com/o/oauth2/auth?response_type=code&client_id=907....
 ```

 Open the link and authenticate as needed.
 A new file token.pickle will be created in the directory and bot will read it in future.
 Save the token.pickle and ship it with the bot to your server.
-Edit Dockerfile to copy it in container if needed.

 Now the bot should be usable.